-Experts Say This Is The Worst Way To Start Your Morning, And You're Probably Doing It
+Worrying Is The Worst Way To Start Your Morning, According To Experts

 Waking up in the morning is already a pretty hefty task (hence the repetitive hitting of the snooze button, which is not a good thing, by the way).
 You know how they say the first step is always the hardest one to take?
 Well, worrying when you wake up in the morning constitutes as that very treacherous first step.

 Believe it or not, there's a lot of responsibility that goes into waking up from a deep sleep (or even a not-so-deep snooze).
 You've got to sort your thoughts and adjust your mind to the idea of beginning an entirely new day, and if you think about it, waking up is a responsibility within itself.
 Unfortunately, for some of us, the sooner we wake up is the sooner we worry.